ncbi/MedCPT/reranker/README.md

 ## Training datasets

 We provide the [BioASQ](http://www.bioasq.org/) question-article pairs at `./datasets/` as the training datasets for demonstration.
 Due to privacy concerns, we are not able to release the user logs of PubMed.
-Generally, the BioCPT re-ranker requires three files for training: `training.json`, `qid2info.json`, and `pmid2info.json`.
-You can convert your data to the example data formats and train the BioCPT model.
+Generally, the MedCPT re-ranker requires three files for training: `training.json`, `qid2info.json`, and `pmid2info.json`.
+You can convert your data to the example data formats and train the MedCPT model.
 Their formats are shown below:
 ```bash
 # train.jsonl is a json list file where each entry contains a dict of Dict{'qid': Str(qid), 'pos_pmids': List[List[Str(pmid), Int(click)]], 'neg_pmids': List[Str(pmid)]}
 $ head train_example.json